128technology/docs/docs/sec_firewall_filtering.md

 #### Discard ICMP Echo Replies With No Request

-ICMP Echo Replies that arrive at the SSR are dropped if no corresponding request has been seen and the ICMP Aysnc Reply is set to drop, as configured above.
+When you configure the ICMP Async Reply as `drop` (shown above), any ICMP Echo Replies that arrive at the SSR are dropped if no corresponding request has been seen.
+This helps to prevent DoS (Denial of Service) attacks such as an ICMP Ping flood.

 ## IPv4 Option Filtering

-The SSR has the ability to go deeper than the basic IPv4 header options check and inspect the options to make necessary decisions whether the packets are allowed or dropped and logged.
+Attackers sometimes configure IPv4 options incorrectly, producing either incomplete or malformed fields.
+These malformed packets can be used to compromise hosts on the network.
+IPv4 Options Filtering provides a mechanism to determine what to do with network data packets based on the options field of the packets.
+The SSR will inspect the IPv4 header options, compare them to a user defined exclusiont list, and make necessary decisions whether the packets are allowed or dropped and logged.

 By default, all IPv4 packets with options are allowed.
 To configure the dropping of specific IPv4 options, you must first enable `drop-all`.
 This reveals the Drop Exclusions list, where you can define IPv4 options to exclude from the drop action.